Issue No. 219 - April

 then solve the pressing issues.

-However, Macedonian political practice shows that this issue
+However, Macedonian political practice shows that

 cannot be solved easily, no matter how it looks.
 Opposition claims